Vladimir-csp/uwsm/README.md

 `trap "if systemctl --user is-active -q wayland-wm@${WM}.service ; then systemctl --user --stop wayland-wm@${WM}.service ; fi" INT EXIT HUP TERM`

-Then the end of login shell will also trigger the end of wayland session.
+Then the end of login shell will also be the end of wayland session.

 #### Stop